11. Appeals Committee Procedural Rules

 2.6 It is only mandatory for the Chairman to be present at the venue.
 Appeals Committee meetings can be held by Video Conferencing System.

-2.7 People who are presently sanctioned by the Fair Play Commission, Ethics & Disciplinary Commission or Arbiters’ Disciplinary Commission are ineligible to be a member of an Appeals Committee.
+2.7 A person who is serving a ban by the Fair Play Commission, Ethics & Disciplinary Commission or Arbiters’ Disciplinary Commission, or who is under probation (see Article 15 of the Ethics & Disciplinary Code), is ineligible to be a member of an Appeals Committee.

 3. Appeal Process

 3.1 The Appeals Committee (AC) may receive an appeal from any of the following: